-On one particular occasion, whilst sitting in the woods, Su saw a stoat moving her family from one den to another.
-The stoat, so preoccupied with her duties, failed to notice Su’s presence and continued to carry each kitten too and fro in front of her.
-On another occasion, as Su sat at the foot of a huge old beech tree, a group of 4-5 fallow deer wandered into the clearing yards in front of her and after noting her presence, to her amazement, continued grazing.
-Precious moments, she will always treasure.
+On one particular occasion, whilst sitting in the woods, I saw a stoat moving her family from one den to another.
+The stoat, so preoccupied with her duties, failed to notice my presence and continued to carry each kitten too and fro in front of me.
+On another occasion, as I sat at the foot of a huge old beech tree, a group of 4-5 fallow deer wandered into the clearing yards in front of me and after noting my presence, to my amazement, continued grazing.
+Precious moments, I will always treasure.

-In 2003, Su invested in her own Fine Art Printer and soon after, she learned that Birute Galdikas, founder of the Orangutan Foundation, and a lady whom she greatly admired and had supported for many years; was giving a lecture at the London Zoological Society.
-Su booked her tickets for the event and was delighted to receive a call from the Orangutan Foundation requesting permission to use her ‘Baby Orang’ drawing for the invitations.
-Thinking that life could not get any better; Su was then invited by the Orangutan Foundation to display her artwork, her new fine art prints and greetings cards at the Zoological Society seminar.
-The evening was a very special event and, to top it off Su met Birute and was able to give her a fine art print of her ‘Baby Orangutan’ artwork.
+In 2003, I invested in my own Fine Art Printer and soon after, learned that Birute Galdikas, founder of the Orangutan Foundation, and a lady whom I have greatly admired and supported for many years; was giving a lecture at the London Zoological Society.
+I duly booked tickets for the event and was delighted to receive a call from the Orangutan Foundation requesting permission to use my ‘Baby Orang’ drawing for the invitations.
+Thinking that life could not get any better; I was then invited by the Orangutan Foundation to display my artwork, new fine art prints and greetings cards at the Zoological Society seminar.
+The evening was a very special event and, to top it off I met Birute and was able to give her a fine art print of her ‘Baby Orangutan’ artwork.

-Su’s love of wildlife extends to all creatures ‘great and small’ and in 1996 she became a member of the Dorset Bat Group.
-Since then she has conducted bat surveys and counts for the Bat Conservation Trust, Dorset Wildlife Trust and the Vincent Wildlife Trust.
-Having been interested in bat welfare for so many years, Su became a Registered Bat Rescuer & Carer in 2003.
+My love of wildlife extends to all creatures ‘great and small’ and in 1996 I became a member of the Dorset Bat Group.
+Since then I’ve conducted bat surveys and counts for the Bat Conservation Trust, Dorset Wildlife Trust and the Vincent Wildlife Trust.
+Having been interested in bat welfare for so many years, I eventually became a Registered Bat Rescuer & Carer in 2003.

-Having always dreamed of illustrating a natural history book, Su was delighted when in 2006 she was invited to illustrate a book on Wolf Conservation written by Dr. Marco Musiani, a Professor at Calgary University, Canada.
-For the following 19 months she worked closely with the author and Denise Taylor from the UK Wolf Conservation Trust.
-For Su to be given the opportunity to sketch, draw and be with wolves at such close quarters; whilst also working to help keep wolves in the wild; was a super and unforgettable experience.
+Having always dreamed of illustrating a natural history book, I was delighted when in 2006 I was invited to illustrate a book on Wolf Conservation written by Dr. Marco Musiani, a Professor at Calgary University, Canada.
+For the following 19 months I worked closely with the author and Denise Taylor from the UK Wolf Conservation Trust.
+For me to be given the opportunity to sketch, draw and be with wolves at such close quarters; whilst also working to help keep wolves in the wild; was a super and unforgettable experience.

 2008 – 2017

-During this period everything slowly came to a grinding halt as both Su’s parents became seriously ill and were in need of full-time care.
-Commissions had to be cancelled, artwork put on-hold and her Larmer Tree Studio door was closed.
+Everything slowly came to a grinding halt as both my parents became seriously ill and in need of full-time care.
+Commissions were cancelled, artwork put on-hold and my Larmer Tree Studio door was closed.

 Back on Track

-2018 and finally back on track.
-During the summer Su entered the Dorset Art Prize Competition organised by Bournemouth University.
-Her 4th competition in 29 years!
-In October, she learned that she’d won the £1,000 First Prize!!!
-A lovely surprise, which will also go a long way to helping forward her Art and Conservation work.
+2018: During the summer months I entered the Dorset Art Prize Competition organised by Bournemouth University and, in October, learned that I’d won First Prize… £1,000!
+I couldn’t believe it… a lovely surprise, and a super way to get back into the swing of things.
+The prize money also went a long way to helping forward my Art and Conservation work.

-Larmer Tree Studio is once again open….. and Su is now catching up with artworks and ideas that have been on-hold for the past few years.
-If you are in the area please feel free to pop-by and say Hi, and don’t forget to keep a watchful eye on her on-line Gallery!
+So… my Larmer Tree Studio is once again Open….. and I am now catching up with artwork, website and ideas that have been on-hold for the past few years.
+If you are in the area please feel free to pop-by and say Hi, and don’t forget to keep a watchful eye on my on-line Fine Art Prints page and Gallery!